maddin1502/ts-lazy-container/README.md

 #### Variant 3

-Use `InjectionKeys` to register/inject types or interface
+Use `InjectionKeys` to register/inject types or interfaces

 ```ts
 import { injectionKey, LazyContainer } from 'ts-lazy-container';